Returning to work safely following COVID-19 closures and work safely protocols

 - An employee assistance programme for formal supports can be contacted on 1800 201346.

-Where can I make a complaint?The role of the Health and Safety Authority is to ensure compliance with the Return to Work Safely Protocol.
+Where can I make a complaint?The role of the Health and Safety Authority is to ensure compliance with Work Safely Protocol.
 If an employee feels the workplace is not in compliance with this protocol which includes social distancing guidelines, they can raise their concerns with the HSA and they will address the concerns with their employer.
 You can make a complaint using the HSA’s online complaint form.
 You should raise your concern with your employer first to give them the opportunity to address the issue.

-Everyone should stay safe and make themselves aware of the advice in the Return to work safely protocol (pdf).
+Everyone should stay safe and make themselves aware of the advice in the work safely protocol (pdf).
 Employers can get return to work COVID-19 templates and checklists and COVID-19 posters and signs from the HSA.
 The HSA also have return to work safely online courses.
 The Skillnet Ireland ReBound initiative gives small businesses online training and mentoring on implementing the return to work safely protocol.